High School Football Coach Jeff Wood Fired After Snarky Post About Former Player’s Suicide

 — Monroe News (@monroenews) December 15, 2018

 Although Jeff Wood deleted the post soon after he shared it, the Toledo Blade noted that many people, including the Hullibargers, were disgusted by the message.
-On Monday, it was confirmed by Bedford Schools superintendent Carl Shultz that Wood had been relieved from his duties as Bedford HS football coach, as Shultz issued a statement explaining that the district is “thoroughly investigating” the allegations surrounding Wood’s behavior during and after Maison Hullibarger’s funeral.
+On Monday, it was confirmed by Bedford Schools superintendent Carl Shultz that Wood had been relieved from his duties as Bedford High School football coach, as Shultz issued a statement explaining that the district is “thoroughly investigating” the allegations surrounding Wood’s behavior during and after Maison Hullibarger’s funeral.

 “[Wood] is no longer affiliated in any way with the Bedford football program,” Shultz confirmed.